IgnacioMB/csvcli/README.md

   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" query -q "SELECT Region,SUM(Units) FROM file GROUP BY Region;" | less -S
   ```

-  Example saving a query into an output file.
+  Example saving a query result into an output file.
 In this case you need to indicate that you want to save and where by using the option `-save`:

   ```
   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" query -q "SELECT Region,Units FROM file;" -save "query.csv"